MatheusRich/matheusrich.github.io/_drafts/productive-lazyness.md

 - Fix [N+1 queries][n_plus_one];
 - Add tests to improve your test coverage;
-- Improve the loading time for some page in your webapp (using lighthouse and other devtools);
+- Improve the loading time for some page in your web app (using lighthouse and other dev tools);
 - Fix that one exception that your monitoring tool reported.
 This might be a good opportunity to start TDDing.
 [Here's how][tdd].
 - Solve some simple CSS problem: alignments or spacing issues, for example;